 One of the most challenging parts of turning a site visitor into a lead is keeping them engaged with your brand long enough to show them why you’re the right choice for their needs.

 This is no easy deed in today’s bleak attention economy!

-Decorating your lead generation website or landing page with long walls of text are not the best way to accomplish this.
-They can be helpful, sure.
-But most people find information-based pages on a brand’s website a little overwhelming — and maybe a bit off-putting.
+Decorating your lead generation website or landing page with long walls of text is not the best way to accomplish this.
+The text can be helpful, sure.
+But most people find information-based pages on a brand’s website a little overwhelming — and often a bit off-putting.

 So, no matter how well-written and helpful these pages might be, it’s tough to make them interesting for visitors.

-For example, just take a look at this exchange with Disverse’s chatbot:
+For example, just take a look at this exchange with BuddyNutrition chatbot:

-This lets the user learn about the company and their platform in a conversational way that’s far more engaging than a wall of text.
+This lets the user learn about the product and all that goes into customizing it in a conversational way that’s far more engaging than a wall of text.